elachtara/HealthIneq/README.md

 #> 1     81.0       84.9
 ```

-Sorry fellas!
-Looks like females live on average over 3 years longer
+Looks like females live on average over 3 years longer than males.
-than males.

 Let’s make a plot of these life expectancies.